zakcali/wos2quartile-converter/README.md

 # wos to quartile converter
-export web of science output to Full Content "Tab delimited file", extends wit .txt
+export web of science output to Full Content "Tab delimited file", ending with .txt

 use this tool to read tab delimited file

 save as csv file to get Quartile/AHCI results

+this tool is useless now, because I wrote another utility named wos2q

 # Example directory contents: